- July 30, 2020

 So what does that mean?

-You will need to reapply for Jobkeeper after the 28th of September.
-You will also have to prove that your business has suffered a significant decline in GST turnover in BOTH the June and September quarters 2020.
+You will not need to reapply for Jobkeeper after the 28th of September.
+But you will have to prove that your business has suffered a significant decline of at least 30% in GST turnover in September quarter (July, August, September) of 2020 – compared to the same quarter of 2019.

 The payment will scale back to $1200 per fortnight ($2400 per month) for eligible employees who, in the four weeks before 1 March 2020, were working in the business for at least 20 hours a week (on average) and for business participants who were actively engaged in the business for more than 20 hours per week.

-And you need to reapply yet again after the 3rd of January 2021.
-To be eligible for this last stage of Jobkeeper you will need to demonstrate that your business has had a decline in GST turnover in each of the June, September and December quarters of 2020.
+And you need to re qualify yet again after the 3rd of January 2021.
+To be eligible for this last stage of Jobkeeper you will need to demonstrate that your business has had the same decline of 30% or more in GST turnover in the December quarter (October, November, December) of 2020 compared to the same quarter of 2019.

 The payment rate for his last stage of the Jobkeeper programme will fall to $1000 per fortnight ($2000 per month) for employees who meet the same criteria as above.